Ovski4/jekyll-tabs/README.md

 This will apply only if `<pre>` tags can be found inside the tabs contents.

-You can override the button HTML using the `copyToClipoardSettings.buttonHTML` property.
+You can override the button HTML using the `copyToClipboardSettings.buttonHTML` property.
 The default value is `<button>Copy</button>`.

 ```
 jekyllTabs.init({
     addCopyToClipboardButtons: true,
-    copyToClipoardSettings: {
+    copyToClipboardSettings: {
         buttonHTML: '<button class="btn">Copy me!</button>',
     }
 });